Alpha9624/Scythe-Mod/README.md

 # Scythe-Mod
-A Scythe mod for the 1.12.2 version of minecraft
+A Scythe mod for the 1.12.2 version of Minecraft